rekren/test/README.md

 # myrepo
-testing my setup \n
+testing my setup
-making a change and testing again\n one more change\n
+making a change and testing again one more change this is final